g3th/IPVanish-Client/README.md

 Connecting to IPVanish is normally quite annoying in Debian/Linux.
 It requires manually adding a connection, loading the file, and entering the password.
 This is for **every single server** you want to connect to.

 This GUI somewhat simplifies the process.

+It now opens an OpenVPN connection to connect to your chosen server.
+It's still being tested.
+You will need to enter your 'sudo' password upon launching the app, in order to be able to establish an openvpn connection.

+The VPN interface should be named 'tun0'.

-By launching the GUI you will have the option to download the ovpn configurations, entering valid credentials, connecting and disconnecting to a server of your choice.
+Once launched, download ovpn configurations, entering valid credentials, connecting and disconnecting to a server of your choice.

-It is up to you to enter valid credentials, as they are not checked by using authentication with an api endpoint.

-Unfortunately the credentials is a text file stored in '/configs'/.

-That might change in the future.
-I see no real problem, unless you are on a shared-terminal or in an office.

-I don't have that problem: I share nothing and live in a cave, and I wrote this for myself after all.

 ----------------------------------------------------------------------------------------------------
 **add to PATH, i.e.:**